This document addresses questions pertaining to common security concerns.

 - Store API credentials in a secure location.

 - Review all your API integrations and remove any that aren’t providing business value.

 - Ensure all accounts for all integrations have 2FA enabled.

 It is also worth noting that the Datto RMM API has been designed not to permit access to actions like device deletion or component management.

 Datto RMM Users: Not all Datto RMM users require full administrative rights; it is recommended to provision staff with as limited a permission set as possible in order to prevent abuse.
-Refer to Users for more information.
+Refer to Users in the current UI and Users - New UI in the New UI for more information.

 Datto RMM Agent: The Datto RMM Agent runs as NT AUTHORITY\SYSTEM (or root on *nix); this is a requirement and cannot be changed.

 Different levels of security are granted to different departments of the company.